sonos/torch-to-nnef/README.md

     check_same_io_as_tract=True, # default False need tract installed on machine debug_bundle_path=Path("./debug.tgz"), # if end with tgz will be archived else folder will be created
     # debug_bundle_path is generated only if tract IO is not valid

+    renaming_scheme="numeric" # name torch variable in a concise way for readability
+    # other possible choice with "natural_verbose" is as close as possible
+    # to nn.Module exported variable naming
+    # this renaming_scheme is only useful is you intend to read generated
+    # NNEF format else do not set it
 )
 ```